Is Lazy Keto a Good Idea? The Pros and Cons of a Relaxed Keto Diet

 What the Proponents are Saying

 They claim a ton of personal success on this plan.
-No Bun Please has successfully lost 80 pounds on the lazy keto diet plan and kept it off successfully for more than three years.
-Not only that, he boasts major relief from his chronic IBS symptoms and has even gone into remission from Type 2 diabetes and metabolic syndrome.
-Laska, who wrote the best selling book “Dirty, Lazy Keto,” lost 140 pounds on the plan and has sold her approach to hundreds of thousands of inspired readers.
+No Bun Please has reported he successfully lost 80 pounds on the lazy keto diet plan and kept it off successfully for more than three years.
+Laska, who wrote the best selling book “Dirty, Lazy Keto,” reported losing 140 pounds on the plan and has sold her approach to hundreds of thousands of inspired readers.

 It’s also worth noting that not everyone can afford to be strict about only buying organic veggies and grass-fed meats, and that if you loosen the rules of keto, it makes the diet more accessible to the masses.